 Inside a Tupperware container are old photos taken during construction of the bothy, it’s like opening a time capsule.
 Pairing these images with the atmosphere and exhilarating location feels like every adventure should.

 How to Find Mangersta Bothy

-I’ll share directions if anyone is interested (via email) however this is a special place due to it’s remoteness.
-Giving exact details I fear would draw too much attention to what is unique, relatively secret and an adventure to discover.
+Giving exact details online I fear would draw too much attention to what is unique, relatively secret and an adventure to discover.
+It needs to remain a special place, that only those who contact the owners to get exact directions can find.

 Part of what makes a visit to Mangersta Bothy an adventure is the lack of directions.
 It’s a little like a mud map.
 Follow the road that leads to the phone booth then you’ll see a house that leads to a fence then…I love it.
 Like an old folk tale told for centuries that you have to work it out.

 The bothy is free to stay in but donations are welcomed if you do drop by the bothy.
-Take some time to read about The Linda Norgrove Foundation, you’ll find details in the Tupperware container inside the bothy…more info here.
+Take some time to read about The Linda Norgrove Foundation, a beautiful foundation supporting a range of programmes, you’ll find details in the Tupperware container inside the bothy.